Jamess-Lucass/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 - `api`: Optional URL to access the Bitbucket REST API.
 For the example above, an API request would be made to `https://api.bitbucket.org/2.0/repositories/{workspace}/{repo_slug}/pullrequests`.
 If not set, defaults to `https://api.bitbucket.org/2.0`
 - `branchMatch`: Optional regexp filter which should match the source branch name.
 This is an alternative to labels which are not supported by Bitbucket server.

-If you want to access a private repository, you must also provide the credentials for Basic auth (this is the only auth supported currently):
+If you want to access a private repository, ArgoCD will need credentials to access repository in Bitbucket Cloud.
+You can use Bitbucket App Password (generated per user, with access to whole workspace), or Bitbucket App Token (generated per repository, with access limited to repository scope only).
+If both App Password and App Token are defined, App Token will be used.

+To use Bitbucket App Password, use `basicAuth` section.
 - `username`: The username to authenticate with.
 It only needs read access to the relevant repo.
 - `passwordRef`: A `Secret` name and key containing the password or personal access token to use for requests.

+In case of Bitbucket App Token, go with `bearerToken` section.
+- `tokenRef`: A `Secret` name and key containing the app token to use for requests.

 ## Filters